 Operate as a not-for-profit association and do all such things incidental to the achievements of the Association’s objects, in addition to a process of continual planning and adaptation of our service to meet our clients’ needs.

-Our current Committee comprises of Ron Withnell, Dale Mulvey, Melissa Higgs, Doreen Jones, Jennifer Marcinkus, Julie Bywaters and Velicia Le Tang.
+Our current Committee comprises of Ron Withnell, Dale Mulvey, Melissa Higgs, Rose Cull, Jennifer Marcinkus, Jacqueline Del Bravo, and Dennis Berry.